drusho/drusho/README.md

 <h2> About Me</h2>

-My name is David Rusho.
-I have a passion for using data to tell stories and discover meaningful insights.
-Currently, I'm based out of Orlando, FL, where I am enrolled in an MS Data Analytics (Big Data) program at the University of Central Florida.
+MS Data Analytics (Big Data) student with a passion for using data to tell stories and discover meaningful insights.

 <br>